Analysis of random scale-invariant patterns,

 Orientation.
 The pattern should be oriented horizontally, i.e., in landscape orientation (it is slightly wider than high).

-Because resolution varies over the image for most cameras and lenses, the chart should not take up too much of the frame— in most cases its dimensions should be no more than about 1/3 of the corresponding image dimensions (height and width), i.e., the area of the random pattern should not exceed about 1/10 of the total chart area (except in very low resolution systems such as VGA, where you need all the pixels you can get).
+Because resolution varies over the image for most cameras and lenses, the chart should not take up too much of the frame.
+The active chart height (the Spilled coins or Random pattern) should be between about 300 and 2000 pixels, with over 600 pixels recommended for high resolution cameras.
+For typical high resolution cameras the active chart height should be no more than about 1/3 to 1/2 of the total image height, i.e., the area of the random pattern should not exceed about 1/8 of the total chart area.
+This recommendation does not apply to low resolution systems such as VGA, which need at least 300 pixels of active chart height (more if possible).

 Running interactively in Rescharts